 …but the same can't be said for the milkshakes we ordered on the side and the koeksisters, which the friendly manager offered to us obvious outsiders free of charge.

-22. For the Best Fish & Chips Experience
+21. The Best Fish & Chips Experience

 Kalky's may be pronounced, "cocky's," but there's nothing cocky about Kalky's.